Online Distributionally Robust LLM Alignment via Regression to Relative Reward: Abstract

 \section{Abstract}

 Reinforcement Learning with Human Feedback (RLHF) has become crucial for aligning Large Language Models (LLMs) with human intent.
-However, existing offline RLHF approaches suffer from overoptimization, where language models degrade by overfitting inaccuracies and drifting from preferred behaviors observed during training \citep{huang2025correcting}.
-Recent methods introduce Distributionally Robust Optimization (DRO) to address robustness under preference shifts, but these methods typically lack sample efficiency, rarely consider diverse human preferences, and use complex heuristics \citep{mandal2025distributionally, xu2025distributionallyrobustdirectpreference, chakraborty2024maxmin}.
-We propose \emph{DRO–REBEL}, a unified family of robust REBEL updates \citep{gao2024rebel} instantiated with type-$p$ Wasserstein, Kullback–Leibler (KL), and $\chi^2$ ambiguity sets.
-Leveraging Fenchel duality, each DRO–REBEL step reduces to a simple relative-reward regression, preserving REBEL’s scalability and avoiding PPO-style clipping or value networks.
-Under standard linear-reward and log-linear policy classes with a data-coverage assumption, we prove “slow-rate” $O(n^{-1/4})$ bounds with substantially tighter constants than prior DRO-DPO, and recover the minimax-optimal $O(n^{-1/2})$ rate using a localized Rademacher complexity argument.
-Adapting our analysis to WDPO and KLDPO \citep{xu2025distributionallyrobustdirectpreference} closes their $O(n^{-1/4})$ vs. $O(n^{-1/2})$ gap, showing both attain the optimal parametric rate.
-We also derive tractable SGD-based algorithms for each divergence—using gradient regularization for Wasserstein, importance weighting for KL, and an efficient 1-D dual solve for $\chi^2$.
-Experiments on Emotion Alignment, large-scale ArmoRM multi-objective benchmark, and HH-Alignment show that DRO-REBEL attains strong worst-case performance, outperforming baselines and prior DRO variants across unseen preference mixtures, model sizes, and dataset scales.
-In addition, we run a controlled radius–coverage experiment with a log-linear policy and $\chi^2$ mixture ambiguity to validate our predicted theory of the coverage–rate trade-off: radii that shrink \emph{faster} than empirical divergence concentration (and even faster than $n^{-1/2}$) yield ERM-like $O(n^{-1/2})$ estimation but \emph{forfeit coverage} of the data-generating law whereas radii that \emph{guarantee coverage} inevitably slow rates toward $O(n^{-1/4})$.
-These results validate the statistical limits of DRO, formalize the “no-free-lunch” trade-off between robustness radius and estimation error, and offer concrete guidance for choosing ambiguity radii in robust RLHF.
+However, existing offline RLHF approaches suffer from overoptimization, where language models degrade by overfitting inaccuracies and drifting from preferred behaviors observed during training.
+Distributionally robust optimization (DRO) is a natural solution, but existing DRO-DPO methods are sample-inefficient, ignore heterogeneous preferences, and lean on brittle heuristics.
+We introduce \emph{DRO-REBEL}, a family of robust online REBEL updates built on type-$p$ Wasserstein, Kullback-Leibler (KL), and $\chi^2$ ambiguity sets.
+Strong duality reduces each update to a relative-reward regression, retaining REBEL's scalability without PPO-style clipping or value networks.
+Under linear rewards, log-linear policies, and a standard coverage condition, we prove $\widetilde{\mathcal{O}}(\sqrt{d/n})$ bounds on squared parameter error, with sharper constants than prior DRO-DPO analyses, and give the first parametric $\widetilde{\mathcal{O}}(d/n)$ rate for DRO-based alignment under preference shift, matching non-robust RLHF in benign regimes.
+Each divergence yields a tractable SGD-based algorithm: gradient regularization for Wasserstein, importance weighting for KL, and a 1-D dual solve for $\chi^2$.
+On Emotion Alignment, the ArmoRM multi-objective benchmark, and HH-Alignment, DRO-REBEL outperforms prior robust and non-robust baselines across unseen preference mixtures, model sizes, and dataset scales.